 Examine theories and methodologies for preventing, detecting and investigating institutional economic crime.
 You’ll focus on crimes in regulated programs, including environmental crime and public assistance fraud, as well as timely economic crime issues such as identity theft, synthetic identity fraud, and retail theft.

 More Options for Your Degree

 Learn accounting skills to pinpoint and document potential financial misdeeds with coursework that emphasizes accounting concepts and procedures, data analysis, methods of detecting fraud and damage assessment.

 Frequently Asked Questions

 Advancing your life and career with an online fraud and financial crime investigation degree comes with lots of questions, and we want to ensure your search for answers is effortless.
 If you have a question we haven’t covered, call (866) 295-3106 to speak with an enrollment counselor.

-Utica College does not generally offer scholarships for the online B.S. in Fraud and Financial Crime Investigation program.
+Utica University does not generally offer scholarships for the online B.S. in Fraud and Financial Crime Investigation program.
 However, non-traditional students can pursue numerous third-party scholarships.
 You can also consider these financing options:

 - Apply for a Sallie Mae loan.

-U.S. News & World Report named Utica College a Top 200 Regional University in 2020.
+U.S. News & World Report named Utica University (formerly Utica College) a Top 200 Regional University in 2020.
 Additionally, our programs have been recognized by numerous organizations, including the National Security Agency, the Department of Homeland Security, the Department of Defense, SR Education Group, BestDegreePrograms.org, and TheBestSchools.org.